 These will be explained on videos, and we will make changes based on feedback.

 3. Create a visual design style – 2-3 weeks

-We favour clean, crisp and modern designs with effective call to action buttons and headings which provide real information to help users skim read the pages.
+We favour clean, crisp and modern designs with an effective call to action buttons and headings which provide real information to help users skim-read the pages.

 They can still be somewhat traditional, but all of our accountancy website designs will be clear and easy to understand.
 We find that trying too hard can lead to a poor result and a site which doesn’t convert users to leads very well.

 We work on the homepage first (usually) and then design a couple of other pages before moving to the next step.